Wikia/ponto/README.md

 A simple, portable [wire protocol](http://en.wikipedia.org/wiki/Wire_protocol) to allow two-ways asynchronous communication between:

 * native iOS/Android contextes and the JavaScript context of Webviews
-* IFrame child and parent withing a Webview (or standard web browser)
+* IFrame child and parent within a Webview (or standard web browser)

 Rationale